Emmanuelle Guyon, the mirror of your emotions

 "Autumn artichoke" ring with autumn jasper

-In Christian tradition, jasper is associated with the apostle Peter, symbolizing the solid foundation upon which the Christian Church is built.
+In Christian tradition, jasper is also linked to the Apostle Peter, representing the solid foundation upon which the Christian Church is built.
+This symbolism extends to the Book of Revelation, where the throne of Christ rests upon a base of jasper, symbolizing eternity, renewal, and divine revelation.

 jasper, history and healing properties